hlrs-vis/covise/src/OpenCOVER/plugins/hlrs/Energy/CONTRIBUTING.md

 ## Testing Workflow

-To add and run tests for the EnergyCampus plugin, follow these steps:
+To add and run tests for the Energy plugin, follow these steps:

 ### 1. Enable Testing